Skip to main content

 Content and approach

 The EUROPAEUM is pleased to invite applications for our longstanding Policy Making Seminar in Brussels.
 The 2023 Policy Seminar, organized in collaboration with the European Parliamentary Research Service (EPRS) is a joint effort to link academic and policy institutions, contributing to a better understanding of the process of preparation and implementation of EU policies.
 Alongside talks and discussions with top decision makers and analysts, this year’s programme will focus on the idea of ‘participation’ in policy making and ask how different publics engage with and influence policy making, how they challenge or change the policies that affect their lives, and what the relevance of this could be for the future of the European politics.
 It will consider the legacy of the Future of Europe conference, and examine experimental new initiatives, like the Brussels Citizens’ Assembly.
 These questions and more will be addressed through working groups organized with the accent on pluralism of opinions, recommendations and understanding of key policy challenges.
+To this end, participants will join lively working groups during the event.

 Successful applicants will be provided with free accommodation and reimbursed reasonable travel expenses.